SMR: Archives and Special Collections

 Archives of the Maryland Province of the Society of Jesus

-The Archives of the Maryland Province represent a crucial primary source for the study of the Jesuits’ and Georgetown University’s connections to slavery, most notably the documentation of the 1838 sale of 272 slaves by the Maryland Province, proceeds of which benefited Georgetown College (now Georgetown University).
+The Archives of the Maryland Province of the Society of Jesus, also known as the Maryland Province Archives or MPA, represents a crucial primary source for the study of the Jesuit Order from its arrival in the English colonies in 1634 through its expansion along the eastern seaboard, and, more broadly, for the study of Catholicism in America.
+The MPA also documents the history and development of Georgetown University.
+Of particular significance is the documentation of the Jesuits’ and Georgetown University’s connection to slavery, most notably the 1838 sale of 272 slaves by the Maryland Province, proceeds of which benefited what was then Georgetown College.

 Contact: speccoll@georgetown.edu